Merged-log-concavity of rational functions, almost strictly unimodal sequences, and phase transitions of ideal boson-fermion gases: Almost strictly unimodal sequences and Young diagrams

 \subsection{On the fitting condition and infinite-length fitting paths}

-The fitting condition in Definition \ref{def:fitting} is a key notion in the theory of the merged-log-concavity.
-To better understand the fitting condition and infinite-length fitting paths, let us discuss the following variant of the fitting condition.
-This variant uses open inequalities instead of partially closed inequalities for top and bottom sequence conditions in Definition \ref{def:fitting}.
+The fitting condition in Definition~\ref{def:fitting} is a key notion for the merged-log-concavity.
+To better understand the notion, we discuss the following variant that requires strict inequalities on the slope conditions of fitting tuples.
+We then prove that the variant has no infinite-length fitting paths with widths greater than one.